gvwilson/thirdbit/src/fiction/still-book/index.md

 "I'll remember," she promised.

 She spent the morning wandering through the market.
-It wasn't as large as it seemed---the fog just made it impossible to see everything at once.
+It wasn't as large as it seemed—the fog just made it impossible to see everything at once.
 She hung onto the cup from Wing's even after the last of the oil was gone.
 When the noon bell rang, she sat on the lip of a dry fountain on the market's edge and tore the cup apart so that she could lick the